peterhinch/micropython-samples/DS3231/README.md

  calibration factor and applies it to the Pyboard.
 It returns the calibration factor which may be stored in a file if the calibration needs to survive an outage of all power sources.
+ 4. `getcal(minutes=5, cal=0, verbose=True)` Measures the performance of the
+ Pyboard RTC against the DS3231.
+If `cal` is specified, the calibration factor is applied before the test is run.
+The default is to zero the calibration and return the required factor.